rytam2/climstat/README.md

 - Tornadoes (Events, Impacts)
 - Air Quality Index

-If you require additional statistics or other climate metrics not listed above, please reach out to Rachel Tam (rytam2@illinois.edu).
+**If you require additional statistics or other climate metrics not listed above, please reach out to Rachel Tam (rytam2@illinois.edu).

+Notes:
+Function of calculations of all climate metrics lie in ERA5_functions.py (in done/).
+Statistics of each climate metric, serving as intermediate products, are calculated in an individual jupyter notebook (in done/).